 Only 400 people were evacuated from the city of Volnovakha on March 5th.
 A larger evacuation was planned to avert a humanitarian disaster, but Russian forces resumed shelling of the city and nearby villages and the evacuation had to be stopped to protect Ukrainian citizens. – Donetsk Regional State Administration

 MFA of Ukraine: Breaking previous agreements on humanitarian corridors and evacuation of peaceful citizens, Russian forces are once again conducting missile strikes and bombings of Mariupol, Volnovakha and other cities.
 This makes evacuation and delivery of humanitarian aid impossible.
 The statements of the Russian side regarding Ukraine creating obstacles to the evacuation of its own citizens are lies and disinformation aimed at covering Russian unlawful and violent actions.
 Ukraine calls on the global community to condemn and help stop the violence against civilians.

 Evacuation of people from Enerhodar city (near Europe’s largest Nuclear Power Plant) is currently impossible due to Russian shelling.
 There is no safe humanitarian corridor.
 The local authorities are setting up patrols in the city and working on restoring heating.

-Ukrainian air defense destroyed a russian military plane over Odessa.- Operational Headquarters of the Odessa Regional Military Administration
+Ukrainian air defense destroyed a Russian military plane over Odesa. – Operational Headquarters of the Odesa Regional Military Administration

 Google reports that their data shows massive DDoS attacks against numerous Ukrainian websites including the Ministries of Foreign and Internal Affairs of Ukraine.
 Google’s specialists are working to protect Ukrainian users and important local services.
 Google has also expanded its aid to Ukraine to 25 million USD.